ads303/DeepEXPOKE/README.md

 4. Optional: Run ``final_LR+RF+XGB_featureselection.ipynb`` for feature selection comparisons.

 The example PRS knockoffs file is in a .7zip format; please unzip it before using in the example notebook.
+Please refer to the ``featuremapping.csv`` file for interpretation of example causal results.